 Aquaponics is safe for fish so long as the right species of fish is chosen to keep in the system and the conditions in the system are maintained to the fish’s needs.
 This includes water temperature, oxygenation and proper filtration of solid waste and dissolved toxins such as ammonia.

 Because of the nature of the aquaponics system, there are only certain species of fish that are suitable for this kind of containment.
 In the aquaponics system, you are not only farming vegetables, but you are also farming fish.
+Learn more about aquaponics in my article, What is Aquaponics – The Complete Guide.
 As with any other livestock farming, you need to make sure the animals are kept in an environment that is both habitable and safe for them.
 Otherwise, you will have fatalities in your livestock and introduce disease to the system.

 Problems That Face Fish In Aquaponics